Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 9 And Jesus said to him, “Today salvation has come to this house, because he, too, is a son of Abraham.

-The Lord Jesus said that Zaccheus had already experienced salvation even though Zaccheus had said that he would give half, not all, of his possessions to the poor.
+The Lord Jesus said that Zaccheus had experienced salvation after Zaccheus announced that he would give half his possessions to the poor.
+Note that there was no requirement that he should give all.

-It is likely that the Lord Jesus instructed the rich ruler to sell all he possessed and distribute to the poor because the Lord knew he had a problem in this area.
-The Lord does not require it of all His followers.
+It is likely that the Lord Jesus instructed the rich ruler to sell all that he had and give the money to the poor because the Lord knew he had a problem in this area.
+The Lord does not require this of all His followers.

 Does it then mean that Luke 18:22 is not relevant to us?
+No, it is still relevant to us.
 It is important as a general principle not to quickly dismiss instructions of the Lord that make or appear to make a demand upon us.

 Spirit of true discipleship